concordion/concordion-website/cubano/browser/ie.md

 ##### ie.capability.&lt;any.valid.capability&gt;

-Sets capabilities
+Sets capabilities.<br/>
 InternetExplorerDriver properties describe many of the capabilities that can be configured.

 ## Troubleshooting
-sendkeys can be very slow (1-2 seconds per character: Mostly likely that is because the IE 32 bit version is being loaded and using 64 bit driver.
+sendkeys can be very slow (1-2 seconds per character): Mostly likely that is because the IE 32 bit version is being loaded and using 64 bit driver.
 Use wdm.architecture=32.  ie.capability.requireWindowFocus = true can also fix the problem.